charlesamoreira/katpool-app/README.md

    - `Jobs`: A class handling job-related operations.

 2. **Templates Class**:
-   - Manages block templates and proof-of-work data.
+   - Manages block templates received over Redis channel and proof-of-work data.
+   - Subscribed to Redis channel to receive and process block templates.
-   - Interacts with the Kaspa RPC client to get new block templates and submit completed work.
+   - Interacts with the Kaspa RPC client to submit completed work.

 ### Class Properties